olivetom/udacity_people_counter/WRITE-UP.md

 3. Explain potential use cases of a people counter app, such as in retail applications.
 This is more than just listing the use cases - explain how they apply to the app, and how they might be useful.

 People counter applications are diverse and useful.
-It can be deployed in any computer vision edge device that requires counting of people, audience counting, entrance/exit of people (although it should be extended with object tracking).
+It can be deployed in any edge device that requires counting of people,  audience counting, entrance/exit of people (although it would be nice extending it with object tracking).

+Use case #1: room people counter.
+Count people in the room.
+Report if max allowance for the room is reached.
+Use case #2:  entrance/exit counter.
+If extended with object tracking OpenVINO could report number of people entering/leaving through a door.
+Use case #3:  security camera people detector.
+Detect and alert when a person detected.

 4. Discuss lighting, model accuracy, and camera focal length/image size, and the effects these may have on an end user requirement.